matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 **4. Identify the events that trigger Cloud Functions in the following architecture.**

-- Media asset is uploaded to a Cloud Storage bucket.
+- Media assets uploaded to a Cloud Storage bucket.
-- A message is received in Cloud Pub/Sub.
+- A message received in Cloud Pub/Sub.

 **5. Identify two key aspects of this application's architecture**

-- When media content is uploaded to a Cloud Storage bucket, the system generates a Cloud Pub/Sub notification message and sends it to the configured Cloud Pub/Sub topic.
+- When media content uploaded to a Cloud Storage bucket, the system generates a Cloud Pub/Sub notification message and sends it to the configured Cloud Pub/Sub topic.
 This message triggers Cloud Functions.
 - Cloud Storage can generate notification messages based on events in a Cloud Storage bucket.
 - Cloud Functions save classification information in BigQuery.